projectcapsule/capsule/docs/operator/getting-started.md

 It will install the Capsule controller in a dedicated namespace `capsule-system`.

 # Create your first Tenant
 In Capsule, a _Tenant_ is an abstraction to group togheter multiple namespaces in a single entity within a set of bundaries defined by the Cluster Administrator.
-The tenant is then assigned to a user or group of users who are called _Tenant Owners_.
+The tenant is then assigned to a user or group of users who is called _Tenant Owner_.

 Capsule defines a Tenant as Custom Resource with cluster scope: